zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 Regarding FHE-friendly neural networks, QAT is the best way to reach optimal accuracy under [FHE constrains](../README.md#current-limitations).
 This technique allows weights and activations to be reduced to very low bit-widths (e.g. 2-3 bits), which, combined with pruning, can keep accumulator bit-widths low.

-Concrete-ML uses the third party library [Brevitas](https://github.com/Xilinx/brevitas) to perform QAT for PyTorch NNs, but options exist for other frameworks such as Keras/Tensorflow.
+Concrete ML uses the third party library [Brevitas](https://github.com/Xilinx/brevitas) to perform QAT for PyTorch NNs, but options exist for other frameworks such as Keras/Tensorflow.

-Several [demos and tutorials](../getting-started/showcase.md) that use Brevitas are available in Concrete-ML library, such as the [CIFAR classification tutorial](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).
+Several [demos and tutorials](../getting-started/showcase.md) that use Brevitas are available in Concrete ML library, such as the [CIFAR classification tutorial](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).

 This guide is based on a [notebook tutorial](https://github.com/zama-ai/concrete-ml-internal/tree/main/docs/advanced_examples/QuantizationAwareTraining.ipynb), from which some code blocks are documented here.